EthanWarrick/nvim_config/README.md

 * Next time you start Neovim all plugins will be downloaded automatically.
 After this process is done `nvim-treesitter` will install language parsers for treesitter.
 And, `mason.nvim` will download packages listed in the configuration.
 Use the command `:Mason` to check the download process of language servers.

+> If you are replacing an existing neovim config, you may need to delete the contents of `~/.local/share/nvim` and `~/.local/state/nvim`.
+Do this if you are receiving numerous errors immediately after installation.
+This file may contain unwanted runtime files from your previous config.

 ## Keybindings
 [See here.](docs/keymaps.md)